 Tent locations are pre-assigned by the race director based on the date the participant or team registered.
 Participants will receive their location assignment when checking in on race morning. *Due to Social Distancing guidelines, we have a fewer number of tents than we've had previously.
 We will do our best to accomodate everyone.

 Will non-runners be able to access the rec center?

 Runners must present their race bib to access the locker rooms and showers.

 How late will the rec center stay open?

 The Butler Health & Recreation Complex will close to the public at 9 PM, but the wristband will allow participants to shower after the event.
 The center has agreed to keep staff late for our event.

-Will the showers in the rec center be available when we get done at 8 PM?
+Will showers be available in the rec center when the event ends at 6 PM?